cgmartin/spa-express-static-server/README.md

 ## Features

-* Catch-all route to index.html for clients using AngularJS HTML5 mode.
+* Catch all non-file routes and forward to index.html for clients using AngularJS HTML5 mode.
 * Security headers using [Helmet](https://github.com/helmetjs/helmet) middleware.
 * Creates unique session and "conversation" (browser lifetime) id cookies, for use in correlating logs between services.
 * Optional "SPA Boot Configuration" JSONP launcher, which provides runtime configuration for the client.